honkmaster/TTOpenInAppActivity/README.md

 ## Usage.

-- We need do keep an referemce to the superview (UIActionSheet).
+- We keep a weak referemce to the superview (UIActionSheet).
 In this way we dismiss the UIActionSheet ans instead display the UIDocumentInterActionController.
 - `TTOpenInAppActivity` needs to be initalized with the current view (iPhone & iPad) and a) a CGRect or b) a UIBarButtonItem (both only for iPad) from where it can present the UIDocumentInterActionController.
 - See example project.